GANDHAMMANI/Certificate_generator/README.md

 ## 🤝 Contributing

-1. Fork the repository.
+-  Fork the repository.
-2. Create a feature branch (`git checkout -b feature-branch`).
+- Create a feature branch .
-3. Commit your changes (`git commit -m 'Add new feature'`).
+- Commit your changes.
-4. Push to the branch (`git push origin feature-branch`).
+- Push to the branch.
-5. Open a Pull Request.
+- Open a Pull Request.

-## 📜 License

-This project is licensed under the MIT License.